Patrice Motsepe: Recognition

 Motsepe won South Africa's Best Entrepreneur Award in 2002.
 In 2004, he was voted 39th among the South African Broadcasting Corporation's Great South Africans.
 In 2008, he was reported as the 503rd-richest person in the world, according to the Forbes 2019 list of The World's Billionaires, then ranked as the 962nd-wealthiest person in the world, and the third-wealthiest South African for 2019.

 In 2017, on its 100th anniversary edition, Forbes Magazine honored Motsepe as one of the “100 Greatest Living Business Minds” in the world.

 In 2020, Motsepe was ranked as the 1,307th-wealthiest person in the world by Forbes, with a reported fortune of US$2.1 billion.

-Controversy
+Controversies

 Donald Trump

-In January 2020, at a World Economic Forum dinner in Davos, Patrice Motsepe publicly told the US Former President Donald Trump that "Africa loves him."
-Faced with the indignant reactions that this statement provoked throughout the African continent, the billionaire apologised, explaining "I do not have the right to speak on behalf of anybody except myself."
+In January 2020, at a World Economic Forum dinner in Davos, Motsepe publicly told then-President of the United States Donald Trump that "Africa loves him".
+Faced with indignant reactions to the statement throughout the African continent, Motsepe apologised, explaining "I do not have the right to speak on behalf of anybody except myself."

 Mamelodi Sundowns

 In April 2025, the Confederation of African Football (CAF) fined Mamelodi Sundowns $100,000 following violent fan clashes during a CAF Champions League quarterfinal match against Esperance of Tunisia, held on 1 April in Pretoria.
-The club, owned by Patrice Motsepe, was found to have breached safety and security regulations.
+The club, owned by Motsepe, was found to have breached safety and security regulations.
 The disciplinary ruling, issued on 18 April 2025, emphasized that Sundowns must strictly adhere to CAF's safety protocols in future matches.
 Esperance received a larger fine of $150,000 for their role in the disorder.
 Sundowns, who advanced to the semifinals after winning 1–0 at home and drawing 0–0 in the return leg in Tunis, were one of four African teams set to participate in the 2025 FIFA Club World Cup in the United States.

+ARM involvement in sale of coal to Israel

+Also in April 2025, protestors picketed outside the Johannesburg offices of African Rainbow Minerals, to demand that the company cease its involvement in the sale of coal to Israel.
+The South African Boycott, Divestment and Sanctions Coalition had called on South African mining companies, including ARM, to stop the supply of coal to the country in the context of South Africa's genocide case against Israel before the International Court of Justice, the Gaza genocide, and other actions such as Israel's occupation of the West Bank (considered to be in violation of international law).

+Motsepe's ARM is a joint operator and shareholder in the Goedgevonden coal mine.
+The other joint partner, mining company Glencore, was also a target of protests by BDS and calls by the South African National Union of Mineworkers, "to halt coal exports to Israel".
+ARM executive Imrhan Paruk told local media that Glencore was, "responsible for the management, marketing and sales of the coal that is mined by the business and ARM is therefore not involved in the marketing or sales of the coal".